 And it’s cool for clients because they get to interact with our community.

-So again, the lesson for me was simple (although I sometimes forget): let go and focus on the path of least resistance.
+So again, the lesson was a great reminder for me: let go and focus on the path of least resistance.
 Focus on what draws you forward.
-The rest usually takes care of itself.
+Then let the rest take care of itself.

-Now if you really liked this article and what I’ve shared, then you’ll probably like this too.
+Now if you really liked this article, then you’ll probably like this too.

-If that interests you and you want to be notified of when we go LIVE, just join my email list by clicking right here: Notification List
+If that interests you and you want to be notified of when we go LIVE, you can click here to join my email list: Notification List

 To your freedom,